Hi. I'm Kristina Green.

 Nice to meet you!

-I also work with entrepreneurs to create the websites that speak directly to their ideal clients while showcasing what makes their business unique.
+I also work with entrepreneurs to create marketing that speaks directly to their ideal clients while showcasing what makes each business unique.

-I give them the sites that fit their unique businesses, connect with their ideal clients, and streamline their marketing.
+I give them the marketing that fits each unique businesses, connects with their ideal clients, and streamlines their sites into powerhouses.

 You have years of experience in your field.
-Some would call you an industry expert.
-You’ve studied under some of the best in your business, making your name well-known to your former competitors.
+You’ve studied under some of the best mentors, making your name well-known among those who were once your competitors.

 You’ve at times considered learning how to update your site on your own, yet once you log in to your admin page you realize that it’ll take a long time to learn the intricacies how to move blocks, update your headers, or craft the compelling sales page copy that you need today.

 You know there’s amazing, incredible potential to expand your business.
 You know you just to up your game when it comes to your website and social media.

 You feel that with a simple, modern refresh that your business could pull in the steady stream of clients that you know are waiting for your services.

 Let me be the first to tell you: you’re right.